tomjoht/learnapidoc/_docs/Publishing API documentation/pubapis_api_doc_types.md

 Despite the wide variety of APIs, there is some commonality among them.
 The common ground is primarily in the endpoint documentation.
 But user guides have common themes as well.

-## Three kinds of API doc content

 In a [blog post by the writers at Parse](http://blog.parse.com/learn/engineering/designing-great-api-docs/), they break down API doc content into three main types:

 >Reference: This is the listing of all the functionality in excruciating detail.
 This includes all datatype and function specs.
 Your advanced developers will leave this open in a tab all day long.
 >
 >Guides: This is somewhere between the reference and tutorials.
 It should be like your reference with prose that explains how to use your API.
 >
 >Tutorials: These teach your users specific things that they can do with your API, and are usually tightly focused on just a few pieces of functionality.
-Bonus points if you include working sample code.</blockquote>
+Bonus points if you include working sample code.

-I think this division of content represents the API documentation genre well and serves as a good guide as you develop strategies for publishing API documentation.
+This division of content represents the API documentation genre well and serves as a good guide as you develop strategies for publishing API documentation.

 In Mulesoft's API platform, you can see many of these sections in their standard template for API documentation:

 <a href="http://api-portal.anypoint.mulesoft.com/yahoo/api/yahoo-weather-api?ref=apihub"><img src="images/commonsections.png" alt="Common sections in API documentation" /></a>

 I won't get into too much detail about each of these sections.
 In previous sections of this course, I explored the content development aspect of API documentation in depth.
 Here I'll just list the salient points.

 ### Guides